 The Arend Dieperink Museum features a fine cultural-historical collection.
-The Makapan caves are notable for their fossils and the caves are being developed into an archaeological site.
+The Makapan caves are notable for their fossils and are being developed into an archaeological site.
 Makapan Valley is an extension of the Cradle of Humankind World Heritage Site.
 The Makapansgat caves and limeworks near Mokopane represent an archaeological site of global importance.

 The Thabazimbi district has a large concentration of private game reserves and is one of the fastest-growing ecotourism areas in the country.
 The Marakele National Park is home to some rare yellowwood and cedar trees and the world's largest colony of Cape vultures.
-It is also a leader in the conservation of the black rhino outside of the Kruger National Park and the KwaZulu-Natal parks.
+It is also a leader in the conservation of the black rhino.